Overview

 3.5: Third-Party Data Acquisition

-• Personal information about users is not obtained from third parties.
+• Personal information from users is not acquired from third parties.

 3.6: Third-Party Links